raphaelkieling/addon-anki-rpg/README.md

 # Anki RPG

 Simple local RPG turn-based to play while learn something using the anki system.
-Today this addon keeps in development.
+Currently this addon keeps in development.

 Features:
 - Inventory